First of all, read our about page.

 We welcome unsolicited submissions and proposals from both new and established writers.
 Lacuna’s aim is to provide credible, accessible and compelling content of a high quality.
 Do read our work before submitting ideas.

 All content sits loosely within the theme of human rights, whether it sets out to; challenge indifference to suffering, inspire action for change, promote wider understanding of complex rights issues or shine a light on injustice.

-Send a brief outline of your pitch to email@example.com and we will get back to you as soon as possible.
+Send a brief outline of your pitch to email@example.com stating your proposed working title, a one-line introduction and a three-line summary of your article and we will get back to you as soon as possible.
 We do read finished articles but can’t guarantee publication.